Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Experiments

 \subsection{Robustness to Ensemble Sizes}

-In this section, we evaluate the performances of different ensemble clustering approaches with varying ensemble sizes.
-Specifically, we perform the proposed MDEC approach as well as the baseline approaches on the benchmark datasets with the ensemble size varying from $50$ to $300$, and report their average performances over 20 runs in Figures~\ref{fig:comp_nmi_Msize} and \ref{fig:comp_ari_Msize}.
+In this section, we compare the performances of different ensemble clustering algorithms with varying ensemble sizes.
+Specifically, we perform the test algorithms on the datasets with the ensemble size varying from $20$ to $300$, and report their average NMI and ARI scores in Figs.~\ref{fig:comp_nmi_Msize} and \ref{fig:comp_ari_Msize}, respectively.

-As can be seen in Fig.~\ref{fig:comp_nmi_Msize}, in terms of NMI, the proposed approach yields stably high performance across the twenty benchmark datasets with varying ensemble sizes.
-Although the PTGP and PTA approaches outperform our approach in the GD-11 dataset, yet in most of the other datasets our approach achieves the best or nearly the best performance when compared to the baseline approaches.
-Especially, on the GD-1, GD-2, GD-3, GD-4, GD-6, GD-8, GD-9, GD-10, GD-13, GD-14, GD-15, ID-1, ID-2, ID-3, ID-4, and ID-5 datasets, our approach shows a significant advantage over the baseline approaches with varying ensemble sizes $M$.
-Similarly, in terms of ARI, our approach also exhibits the best or nearly best performance on most of the benchmark datasets with varying ensemble sizes (as shown in Fig.~\ref{fig:comp_ari_Msize}).
+In terms of NMI, as can be seen in Fig.~\ref{fig:comp_nmi_Msize}, the proposed algorithms yield stably high performances across the 30 benchmark datasets, with varying ensemble sizes.
+Although the SPCE algorithm outperforms our algorithms on the \emph{DS-7} and \emph{DS-27} datasets, yet on most of the other datasets our algorithms achieve better or comparable performance when compared to the baseline ensemble clustering algorithms.
+Especially, on the \emph{DS-3}, \emph{DS-4}, \emph{DS-5}, \emph{DS-6}, \emph{DS-9}, \emph{DS-16}, \emph{DS-18}, \emph{DS-20}, \emph{DS-23}, \emph{DS-24}, \emph{DS-25}, \emph{DS-26}, \emph{DS-28}, \emph{DS-29}, and \emph{DS-30} datasets, our three proposed algorithms have shown clear advantages over the baseline algorithms as the ensemble size goes from 20 to 300.
+Similarly, in terms of ARI, our algorithms also exhibit very competitive performances on most of the benchmark datasets with varying ensemble sizes (as can be seen in Fig.~\ref{fig:comp_ari_Msize}).

-To provide a summary view, Fig.~\ref{fig:compVaryM_all} further illustrates the average NMI and ARI scores (across twenty datasets) by different approaches with varying ensemble sizes $M$.
-In fact, Fig.~\ref{fig:compVaryM_nmi} is obtained by taking the average of the twenty sub-figures in Fig.~\ref{fig:comp_nmi_Msize}, ranging from Fig.~\ref{fig:comp_nmi_Msize1} to Fig.~\ref{fig:comp_nmi_Msize20}, while Fig.~\ref{fig:compVaryM_ari} is obtained by taking the average of the twenty sub-figures in Fig.~\ref{fig:comp_ari_Msize}, ranging from Fig.~\ref{fig:comp_ari_Msize1} to Fig.~\ref{fig:comp_ari_Msize20}.
-As can be seen in Fig.~\ref{fig:compVaryM_all}, the proposed MDEC approach achieves significantly better performance (w.r.t. both NMI and ARI) than the baseline ensemble clustering approaches across the twenty benchmark datasets.
-Even when compared to the second and the third best approaches (i.e., ECC and PTGP, respectively), a clear advantage of the proposed MDEC approach can still be observed (see Fig.~\ref{fig:compVaryM_all}).
+Further, in Fig.~\ref{fig:compVaryM_all}, we illustrates the average NMI and ARI curves (across the 30 benchmark datasets) by different ensemble clustering algorithms with varying ensemble sizes.
+Specifically, Fig.~\ref{fig:compVaryM_nmi} is obtained by taking the average of the 30 sub-figures in Fig.~\ref{fig:comp_nmi_Msize}, while Fig.~\ref{fig:compVaryM_ari} by taking the average of the 30 sub-figures in Fig.~\ref{fig:comp_ari_Msize}.
+As can be observed in Fig.~\ref{fig:compVaryM_all}, the proposed algorithms achieve significantly better performances (w.r.t. both NMI and ARI) than the baseline ensemble clustering algorithms across the 30 benchmark datasets.
+Even when compared to the best two baseline algorithms, i.e., PTGP and ECC, the proposed three algorithms can still consistently achieve approximately 20\% higher average NMI/ARI scores.